fcelda/nsec5-draft/nsec5.md

 # How NSEC5 Works

-With NSEC5, the original domain name is hashed using a VRF {{ID.goldbe-vrf}}
+With NSEC5, the original domain name is hashed using a VRF {{I-D.goldbe-vrf}}
 using the following steps:

 1. The domain name is processed using a VRF keyed with the private